maizzle/maizzle.com/content/docs/layouts.md

 # Layouts

-The workflow in Maizzle is structured around the concept of Layouts and Templates.
+The workflow in Maizzle revolves around the concept of Layouts, Templates and Components.

-A Layout is basically a Component that contains the `doctype`, `<head>` and `<body>` tags of your HTML - the kind of code that changes rarely and can be reused.
+A Layout is basically a [Component](/docs/components) that contains the `doctype`, `<head>` and `<body>` tags of your HTML - the kind of code that changes rarely and can be reused.

-A Layout may include a `<yield />` tag, which will be used to render a Template.
+Layouts may include a `<yield />` tag, which can be used to render a Template.
 This allows us to create a parent-child relationship between Layouts and Templates.

-In Maizzle, we add this `<yield />` tag in the `<body>` of the `main.html` Layout, to define where a Template's HTML should be injected.
+In Maizzle we add this `<yield />` tag in the `<body>` of the `main.html` Layout, to define where a Template's HTML should be injected.

 ## Getting started